101demos/reverse-shell-demo/README.md

+# Reverse Shell Demo

-## Reverse Shell demo between 2 computers on the same network, a server (attacker computer), and a client (victim computer).
+## This demo is done between 2 computers on the same network, a server (attacker computer), and a client (victim computer).
 This can be done on a remote target but local targets are faster for a demo, result is identical.

 ### 1) Install NetCat/Nmap